 Luke has won prizes at many of the most prestigious violin competitions in the world.
 He won Fourth Prize (the highest American prize winner) at the 2016 International Henryk Wieniawski Violin Competition, where he also received a prize for his interpretation of the Mozart concerti.
 The Wieniawski Newsletter praised his playing as “both melodious and dramatic, with meticulously rendered phrases and cultural sound.”
 He was also awarded Second Prize and the chamber music prize at the 2017 Michael Hill International Violin Competition in New Zealand, Gold Medal and the audience prize at the 2016 Houston Symphony Ima Hogg Competition, and First Prize and the Isang Yun Prize at the 2014 ISANGYUN International Violin Competition in South Korea.
 He has also received prizes from the Nielsen, Windsor, Singapore, and Montreal International Violin Competitions.

-Luke has appeared as a soloist with numerous orchestras around the world, including Houston, Dallas, Indianapolis, Auckland, Odense, Poznan, Amadeus Chamber Orchestra of Polish Radio, the Royal Academy of Music Chamber Orchestra and the Tongyeong Festival Orchestra among others.
+Luke has appeared as a soloist with numerous orchestras around the world, including Houston, Dallas, Indianapolis, Auckland, Odense, Poznan, Amadeus Chamber Orchestra of Polish Radio, Brussels National and the Tongyeong Festival Orchestra among others.
 He has worked closely with eminent conductors such as Leonard Slatkin, Nikolaj Znaider, Pascal Vierrot, Hugh Wolff, Marek Pijarowski, and Cristian Macelaru.
 His performance with the Victoria Symphony Orchestra was recorded and broadcasted on NPR’s Performance Today, and other performances have been broadcasted on Canada’s CBC and Denmark’s DR. He has played for royalty around the world including His Royal Highness The Earl of Wessex Prince Edward and Her Majesty Queen Mathilde of Belgium.
 Upcoming solo projects include a recording contract with the label KNS, playing violin and piano works by French composers.

 As a composer, Luke has written chamber music works for renowned artists such as Kim Kashkashian and Donald Weilerstein.
 His piano quartet was recently premiered at Kim Kashkashian’s “Music for Food” series in Boston and he is scheduled to write a new work for harp, viola, and flute trio as well as a work for mezzo-soprano and electronics.

-Luke started his violin studies in Houston with Fredell Lack, and debuted with the Houston Symphony at age 16.
+Luke started his violin studies in Houston with Fredell Lack and Emanuel Borok, and debuted with the Houston Symphony at age 16.
 He then studied with Cho-Liang Lin at Rice University’s Shepherd School of Music, Donald Weilerstein at the New England Conservatory, and Rodney Friend at the Royal Academy of Music in London.
 He graduated from all these institutions with numerous honours and prizes.
 He has taken masterclasses from Zakhar Bron, Boris Kuschnir, Pamela Frank, Mihaela Martin, Silvia Marcovici, Maxim Vengerov, Christian Tetzlaff, and Ingolf Turban.
 His other teachers and close mentors include Vivian Hornik-Weilerstein, Kim Kashkashian, and Lucy Chapman.
+He currently studies with Pierre Amoyal at the Mozarteum University in Salzburg.